skrysmanski/devlog/content/articles/R/plotting-graphs.md

 This post is about how to display (draw) a mathematical function with R.

-//Side note:// There's a very nice and interactive [tutorial for R](http://www.codeschool.com/courses/try-r) available over at [codeschool.com](http://www.codeschool.com/).
+*Side note:* There's a very nice and interactive [tutorial for R](http:*www.codeschool.com/courses/try-r) available over at [codeschool.com](http:*www.codeschool.com/).
 It's free and takes about 3 - 4 hours to complete.

 <!--more-->